centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ### Group configuration

-Open **Computer Management** and add your user into the following groups:
+Open **Computer Management** and add your user to the following groups:

 * Distributed COM Users
 * Event Log Readers